Miss-Inputs/TPG_stuff/README.md

 - Get all midpoints: Intended for Team TPG, finds every possible midpoint between all of your points and a teammate's points.
 - Get point set from submissions: Gets all points submitted from a particular player, optionally using a specific TPG data file or getting main TPG data.
 Useful for getting your own points if you don't have a list already, a teammate's points for Team TPG, or an opponent's points for Gauntlet TPG/TPG League/TPG Tournament/etc.
 - Reverse geocode all points: Given a point set with no or incomplete name/description, uses a Nominatim mirror to find the address for each point, and optionally saves the file to .csv or .geojson or whichever else.
-(The reverse geocoding is not in travelpygame at this point in time.)
+(The reverse geocoding is not in travelpygame at this point in time, and probably should be.)
+(The mirror endpoint might not work sometimes.)

 ### For TPG players (stats)